elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 - Some of your community assets may have never combined before, but they're still both assets to be considered

 ### Just enough
-You can go too far.
+You can go too far:
 - In design
 - In structure
 - In goals
-- In trying to over architect the experience
 - In over planning and under participating

 This is meant to be a little messy.

-### There is no pause button

-Once you start, you cannot stop.
-Ever.

 ## History of Permissionless Prosperity Playbook
 - - -